Explore STEM MBA degree programs

 Career outlook for STEM MBA professionals

 Demand for managers with STEM training continues to grow.
-The number of jobs for computer and information systems management is projected to grow by 17% from 2023-33, according to the BLS.
+The number of jobs for computer and information systems management is projected to grow by 15% from 2024-34, according to the BLS.
 That's much faster than the average 4% job growth projected for all occupations.

 What's driving demand for STEM MBAs?
 Companies increasingly rely on tech and data analytics to manage operations and make strategic decisions.
-Growth in cybersecurity and artificial intelligence may also help drive demand for professionals with STEM MBA degrees.
+Growth in cybersecurity and artificial intelligence may also help drive demand for professionals with online STEM MBA degrees.